 The thing is, Rei gets affection from Gendo and praise as a pilot that she doesn't want.
 There's this tension it seems like with her where she clearly just wants to be left alone and hates getting any kind of attention, even positive.
-It takes her a long time to warm up to Shinji because to her Shinji is just another co-worker.
+It takes her a long time to warm up to Shinji because to her Shinji is just a fellow pilot.
 It seems difficult for her to even comprehend the idea of friendship.
 This is because she's only focused on piloting and seems to care about nothing else.
 It could be said that the rivalry between Asuka and Rei builds up because they both desire to be the best pilot.
 But for Asuka, this means desiring external validation, whereas Rei seems to seek perfection for her own reasons.

 Rei is an introvert who lives in her own mind and is driven by inner feelings other people cannot understand.
 She appears emotionless and depressed only because she acts that way as a defense mechanism.
-While Shinji retreats physically from fighting, Rei seems like she retreats socially.
+While Shinji retreats physically from fighting, Rei seems like she retreats socially and emotionally.
 Why she acts this way is up for speculation.
 Care is taken to make the viewer sympathize with her suffering, even though she gives very little of herself away to others.